KGP-Speedcubers/docs/community/socials.md

 ### Post Release Guidelines
 - Try to include a poster in every post. **NOTE: Instagram posts cannot be shared without an image.**
 - Long links should be shortened using a tool such as https://bit.ly.
-    - Instagram posts do not allow links.
-The link should be added to the bio and in a comment instead, and this should be mentioned in the post.
-- A short and **to-the-point** post and poster should be shared on Whatsapp groups and statuses.
-- Twitter guidelines:
-    - The number of words in a tweet is limited, so the post may have to be split into paragraphs and posted in a thread.
-    - The post content must be shortened to include only the most essential information.
-    - Try to include the most relevant information in the main tweet.
-    - A poster, if present, must only be added to the main tweet of the thread.
 - Whatsapp guidelines:
     - The image has to have a 1:1 ratio to be properly displayed in messages without clicking.
     - [This](https://pinetools.com/blurred-frame-images-generator) tool may be used to add blurred borders to the image to make it 1:1.